 1) Viability Gap Funding and Scale Targets

 Government communications highlight VGF support for large-scale BESS, with defined outlays and MWh targets.
 These schemes are intended to close the viability gap and bring down the delivered cost of storage-based services.
+The Government is implementing two VGF schemes intended to support approximately 43 GWh of BESS and accelerate early-stage deployment.

 From a business perspective, VGF changes two things: